Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

 2. Run the Arduino IDE.

-3. Install the Esp8266 board.

-    - Follow the [instructions](https://github.com/esp8266/Arduino#installing-with-boards-manager) in the official Esp8266 repository.

-4. Install the Azure SDK for Embedded C zip library.
+3. Install the Azure SDK for Embedded C zip library.

     - On the Arduino IDE, go to `Sketch`, `Include Library`, `Add .ZIP Library...`.
     - Search for the `azure-sdk-for-c.zip` created on step 1.
     - Select the file `azure-sdk-for-c.zip` and click on `OK`.

-5. Install the Arduino PubSubClient library.
+4. Install the Arduino PubSubClient library.
 (PubSubClient is a popular MQTT client for Arduino.)

     - On the Arduino IDE, go to menu `Sketch`, `Include Library`, `Manage Libraries...`.
     - Search for `PubSubClient` (by Nick O'Leary).
     - Hover over the library item on the result list, then click on "Install".

-6. Create a sketch on Arduino IDE for the IoT Hub telemetry sample.
+5. Create a sketch on Arduino IDE for the IoT Hub telemetry sample.

     - Clone the [Azure SDK for Embedded C](https://github.com/Azure/azure-sdk-for-c) repository locally and then open the [ESP8266 sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/aziot_esp8266) (from the local clone) on the Arduino IDE.